 Disappear into a fantasy world

-Filming this series has been a lifelong desire, and I think everyone should find four hours of their lives to settle down and immerse themselves in a Bollywood film.
+I think everyone should find four hours of their lives to settle down and immerse themselves in a Bollywood film.
 Grab a bowl of popcorn, dim the lights and prepare to disappear into a fantasy world of action, comedy, tragedy and colour.